JCB Dancing Diggers top the bill as East Anglian Game and Country Fair returns to Euston Estate

 - Credit: Archant

-Countryside entertainment ranging from dancing diggers to dog agility will be on display as an annual rural showcase returns for its 15th year this weekend.
+Countryside entertainment ranging from dancing diggers to dog agility will be on display as an annual rural showcase returns for its 15th year later this month.

-The East Anglian Game and Country Fair will take place on Saturday and Sunday at the picturesque Euston Estate, off the A11 near the Norfolk-Suffolk border.
+The East Anglian Game and Country Fair will take place on the weekend of April 28 and 29, at the picturesque Euston Estate, off the A11 near the Norfolk-Suffolk border.

 Headlining the Main Arena this year are the world-famous JCB Dancing Diggers, with the 80-tonne mechanical monsters performing precise choreographed routines, using their hydraulics to strike spectacular poses – one of only three UK shows by the team this year.